-As parents, we take pride of our children’s ability to express themselves.
-Children who are able to talk out their emotions and thoughts are often viewed smart, intelligent and confident.
+As parents, we take pride in our children’s ability to express themselves.
+Children who are able to talk out their emotions and thoughts are often viewed as smart, intelligent and confident.

 Whenever children speak up, we begin creating in our imaginations how good they could become in the future.
 But it is not always advisable that parents should allow talking back or speaking up all the time.